babylonhealth/ios-playbook/Cookbook/Technical-Documents/BackendFeatureHowTo.md

 `ConcreteAuth` is the type of auth this endpoint expects as there are several, for different backends.

-Now that we have our `BackendResource`, we can define a /business controller/ which will tie everything together and make the network call.
+Now that we have our `BackendResource`, we can define a *business controller* which will tie everything together and make the network call.

 However, first we need to learn about accessing backend resources.